 My inspiration for this craft came from a very popular indoor sand play table at the Children’s Discovery Museum in Acton.
 The table has a light underneath and is roughly the size of three serving trays.
-I wanted a way for my kids to have a similar experience at home, and thought using food would be a good idea since my 10-month-old still puts everything in his mouth.
+I wanted a way for my kids to have a similar experience at home, and I thought using food would be a good idea since my 10-month-old still puts everything in his mouth.

 Materials:

 - Coarsely ground flour.
 Rice flour works well because it absorbs moisture more slowly, but I combined the rice flour with corn meal to give it more color.
 A really coarse grain like Scottish/Irish oatmeal works well too.
+NOTE: raw flours can carry salmonella.
+Microwave it for up to one minute (which will hopefully bring it to a temperature of 160F, but you can use a candy thermometer to check) to destroy any possible salmonella contamination.

 - Child-safe silverware for making patterns (I got place settings for six for $1.99, again at Ikea)